-A message from Chancellor Gary B. Keefer
+A message from Chancellor Jenifer Cushman

-In the case of snow or ice, I will consult with the Director of Academic Affairs and the Director of Finance and Business before making any decisions about the status of the campus.
+In the case of snow or ice, I will consult with the director of Academic Affairs and the director of Finance and Business before making any decisions about the status of the campus.
 Because you pay tuition for our courses and there are students living on campus, we typically remain open unless the campus can not be cleared or the main roads are impassible.
 Please note that closures or delays will be rare and are not tied to the local school districts’ announced delays or closures.

 Common Questions and Answers